126.96.36.199 Residence requirements

 - an SCV holder who was in Australia on 26 February 2001

 - an SCV holder who had been in Australia for a period of, or periods totalling, 12 months during the period 2 years immediately before 26 February 2001

 - an SCV holder who commenced or recommenced residing in Australia within 3 months from 26 February 2001, or

 - an SCV holder who was residing in Australia on 26 February 2001, but was temporarily absent.

-Some of the protected SCV holder provisions had a time limit in which the person had to seek a determination of their residence status from Centrelink, in order to preserve their entitlement to social security payments in the future.
+Some of the protected SCV holder provisions had a time limit in which the person had to seek a determination of their residence status from Centrelink, in order to preserve their entitlement to social security payments.

 |If the SCV holder …||then they needed to …|